We must respond right now to Sligo Creek’s cry for help – and we have to think bigger.

 - Take out the throwaway plastics when we order takeout.
 When I order takeout, I tell the restaurant not to put plastic utensils in the bag.
 I’m home; I have my own knives and forks.
 When I pick up a pizza or hot wings, I open the containers and hand back dipping sauces I don’t need.

 Breaking free from plastic pollution is one of the most enormous opportunities we have to make life better for ourselves, our environment, and the natural world.
 Let’s rally around efforts to pass national and state-wide legislation, do even more to target plastic producers who profit from poisoning us and our planet, and change our consumption habits.
+We can run all the clean-ups we like to confront plastic pollution after it has already been created.
+The key solution, though, is to stop plastic from being produced in the first place.
+Until we accept responsibility for that, we’ll only be applying Band-aids to the problem.
+We must turn the telescope around to focus on reducing the production and use of the plastic that is wounding Sligo Creek and every watershed in America.

 Would you like to get involved in this fight?
 We encourage you to post comments here to help start a conversation, share this website with your friends, and drop us a note at Eye On Sligo Creek if you’re interested in attending a brainstorming meeting.
 It only takes a few people to start something powerful.